Skip to content

 Use of AI

-Use of AI-generated content is not permitted for Law Society of Scotland exams.
-Candidates must not submit an AI-generated answer to a question or use an AI platform as a research or audit tool, in order to answer question(s).
-Candidates are reminded that, when enrolling for their first exam, they will have signed a disclaimer noting this.
+Use of AI is not permitted for Law Society of Scotland exams.
+This means that you must not submit an AI-generated answer to a question or use AI as a research or audit tool during the exam, in order to answer your question(s).
+Candidates are reminded that they will have signed a disclaimer noting this, when enrolling for the exams.

-Even if appropriately flagged, the Law Society would view the use of AI-generated content to answer any part of an assessment or exam question as dishonest behaviour / cheating.
+Even if appropriately flagged, the Society would view the use of AI to answer any part of an assessment or exam question as dishonest behaviour or cheating.

 Right of appeal